Search Swinburne Research Bank

 - Research centre

 - Swinburne University of Technology

 - Australia; Earnings; Economic change; Economic policy; Economics; Employment arrangements; Inequality; Remuneration; SBTC; Skill-biased technological change; Skilled workers; Social change

 - 9783639104721, 3639104722

-- Copyright © 2008 VDM Verlag Dr. Mueller Aktiengesellschaft & Co.
+- Copyright © 2008 by the author and VDM Verlag Dr. Mueller Aktiengesellschaft & Co.
 KG and licensors.
 All rights reserved.